Touring the past:

-Read Ian Mason's interview with Richard White in Scope Mag in July 2013.
+Read Ian Mason's interview with Richard White in the July 2013 issue of Scope Mag.

 Touring Australia's Past - East Side 89.7FM

-Listen to a three part interview podcast with the Curators, broadcast on 29th August on Arts Thursday with Maisy Stapleton.
+Listen to a three part interview podcast with the exhibition curators, broadcast on August 29, 2013 on Arts Thursday with Maisy Stapleton.